 Flash forward to six years ago when I visited DAVIDsTEA for the first time.
 The staff kindly introduced me to all the tea types.
-At the time, I didn’t make the connection between the over brewed tea I had during dim sum and “poo-air,” which in hindsight may have been a good thing.
-It actually took me a some to realize they were the same because I only knew how to pronounced pu-erh in Cantonese.
+At the time, I didn’t make the connection between the over-brewed tea I had during dim sum and “poo-air,” which in hindsight may have been a good thing.
+It actually took me some to realize they were the same because I only knew how to pronounce pu-erh in Cantonese.

 Like my last few posts, this will be formatted in an interview style because I feel it is the most accessible way and also makes the content more approachable.
 Let’s learn about pu-erh!

 I see various ways to spell “pu-erh.”
 What is the proper way to spell it and why?

 Zhen: Indeed there are many ways to spell pu’er.
 It all sources back to the Chinese word 普洱 and its mandarin pronunciation.
 Pu’er is the pinyin spelling.
 Puerh is the English spelling for the same pronunciation.
 Then there are other variants based on these two versions, with apostrophe or not, with space or not, or even a dash sometimes between the letter u and r.
 I mostly use Pu’er or Puerh, but it’s not like the others are terribly wrong.
 As long as we know which tea we are talking about, I think it all works.
 It’s a bit like American or English spelling of “flavor” or “flavour.”

 In our previous post, you mentioned that pu-erh is a “dark tea.”
 What does that mean?